This article addresses two scenarios:

 ► Related: Mark a reservation as tax exempt

-When you sell a gift certificate, the sale price is ALWAYS equal to the redeemable value unless someone specifically changes it.
-Sale price is the price at which the gift certificate was sold.
+When you sell a gift certificate, the sale price is ALWAYS equal to the redeemable value.
+When a gift certificate is redeemed in whole or in part, it will reduce the redeemable value to the remaining amount.
+The sale price is the price at which the gift certificate was sold.
 Redeemable value is the dollar amount that can be redeemed.

 ► Related: Setting up Gift Certificate Promotions